Luxury & Private Kenya Safaris

 Joyfully, those who have the time, can easily combine Kenya and Tanzania on a single itinerary via direct flights connecting the Maasai Mara with the Serengeti.

-When is the best time to go on safari in Kenya?
+When is the Best Time to Go on Safari in Kenya?

-Though there is no “bad” time to go on safari in Kenya, July, August, and September during the dry season are conventionally recommended to travelers looking for iconic Great Migration moments.
 In addition to potentially witnessing a dramatic river crossing, these are the months when the largest herds of wildebeest and zebra—and the predators who stalk them—are amassing throughout the Maasai Mara.
 However, travelers shouldn’t shy away from visiting the resident game outside of peak season (aka “secret season“) when crowds thin and intermittent showers paint the landscape in shades of verdant green.

-Since Kenya straddles the equator, the average year-round temperature fluctuates just a handful of degrees.
+- Since Kenya straddles the equator, the average year-round temperature fluctuates just a handful of degrees.
 Warmer months hover in the low 80s (~27°C) while the cooler months are still pleasant in the mid-70s (~24°C).
 For this reason, it’s practical for travelers to think in terms of wet and dry seasons instead—and to consider the elevation of the region they are visiting.

-Dry seasons (yes, plural) in Kenya typically run June to October and December to February.
-Mid-March through May, and November are Kenya’s wettest months.
+- Secret Season/Green Season: Mid-March through May, and November are Kenya’s wettest months.
 April and May see the most rainfall, earning them the moniker “the long rains.”
 November dumps a little less volume, arriving in short bursts, usually in the evening.
 Resultantly, these are referred to as “the short rains.”
 Travelers shouldn’t be automatically turned off by a wet season safari.
 As a trend, bouts of rainfall commonly arrive as an intense downpour and then promptly ease off or stop after an hour or so.

-Click to read more about The Best Time to Visit Kenya, including a month-by-month guide.
+Related Reading: The Best Time to Visit Kenya, including a month-by-month guide.

 Speaking to the average cost of a Kenya safari, budget itineraries can start as low as $300 per person per night—but this is the absolute bottom of the range for mass-market tourism.
 (We don’t recommend or sell these trips.)